siscely/blocitoff/README.md

 1. Verify these tasks appear in your task history view.

 ## Create New Tasks, Allow Priority Selection, Save Tasks to Firebase, and Refresh the list
-As a user, I want to submit new tasks with a description, priority level and three states: expired, completed or active
+As a user, I want to submit new tasks with a description, priority level and three states: expired, completed or active.

+Distinguish tasks as "high", "medium", or "low" priority.
+Use a select dropdown to hold all of the priority levels and choose one before submitting the task.
+However, it is not imperative that you determine priority while creating the task.
+You could, for example, automatically push new tasks to the end of the array and use up and down arrows to determine the importance of each task.

+Save Tasks to Firebase
+How can I save the task to Firebase?*

+Create a $scope method to pass into an ngClick in your HTML.
+The $scope method must call the $add() method on the array to sync the task with Firebase.

+Refresh the List
+How can I update my list of tasks on save?*

+There's no need.
+When you set the task array equal to a Firebase object instance with a $firebaseArray() call, your data will automatically keep up with your changes.
 ### Test Your Code
 1. Create tasks with your field.
 1. Verify that tasks are automatically inserted into your active tasks list.